 Camas Country Mill

 Thanks to Tom Hunton and a small, committed group of former grass seed growers, bread bakers have an incredible new product.
 Camas Country Mills’ hard red spring wheat flour, grown and milled in the Willamette Valley, is now a key ingredient in Grand Central’s whole-grain hearth breads.
 It’s delivered to our bakeries days after milling.
 “You can really taste the freshness,” says Grand Central’s Seattle head baker Mel Darbyshire.
 “Flour that’s a month old isn’t a huge deal, but this has that extra sweetness, and it’s more buttery.”
+We also use Camas Country’s local Club Wheat flour in pastries and stone-ground Red Floriani heirloom corn in our special Corn Loaf.

 The local demand for better butter inspired Larsen’s Creamery in Clackamas, Oregon to develop one of the country’s best butters.
 Made from rBST-free milk produced by grass-fed cows in Western Oregon, Cremerie Classique boasts a high butterfat content and rich cultured flavor that makes it ideal for our flaky croissant, delicious danish, and delicate puff and pie pastry.